Str4tos/StrWorldGame/README.md

 ### This project will never be posted on the sales site.

 # StrWorldGame
 First project in Unity 3d.

-Non-commercial use
+Genre: Action/RPG/Hack and slash